 2. Spirituality (Taoism and Buddhism):

 A. Taoism.
-Qigong philosophy and techniques are mentioned in the classic of Taoist philosophy, the Dao De Jing, written in the fourth century B.C.
+Qigong philosophy and techniques are mentioned in the classic of Taoist philosophy, the Dao De Jing, written in the fifth century BCE.
 "By concentrating the qi and making your body supple, can you become like a child?"
-Qigong was the ideal way for Taoists to realize their goal of wuji, an empty, alert, boundless state of consciousness, and xing ming shuang xiu, "spirit and body cultivated in balance."
+Qigong was the ideal way for Taoists to realize their goal of wuji 無極, an empty, alert, boundless state of consciousness, and xing ming shuang xiu 性命雙修, "spirit and body cultivated in balance."
 Taoists and qigong practitioners were both looking for a harmony of yin and yang: inside and outside, earthly and spiritual, stillness and activity.
 The majority of works on qigong are still found among the approximately 1,100 texts in the Taoist Canon.

 B. Buddhism.
 The Buddhist emphasis on tranquillity, awareness, and diligent practice are part of qigong.
 Several styles of qigong were developed by Buddhists who needed an exercise and healing system to complement their lengthy seated meditations.

 Chinese medicine includes acupuncture, herbalism, massage, and diet.
 Like other healing traditions, it changes and evolves over time.
-In the past, prayer and invocations (zhu you) were primary treatment modalities, though they have largely faded today.
-And in recent years, some Chinese doctors have referred patients to qigong practitioners to help them improve and take charge of their own health.
-Yet qigong is not fundamentally medical, as it is designed to restore systemic balance rather than treat individual diseases.
-The patriarch of Chinese medicine, Hua Tuo (second century A.D.) was one of the greatest early qigong masters.
+In the past, prayer and invocations (zhu you 祝由) were primary treatment modalities, though they have largely faded today.
+Chinese doctors sometimes refer patients to qigong teachers and healers to help their patients improve and take charge of their own health.
+Yet qigong is not fundamentally medical, as it was originally designed to restore systemic balance rather than treat individual diseases.
+The patriarch of Chinese medicine, Hua Tuo (second century) was one of the greatest early qigong masters.
 His "Five Animal Frolics" imitate the movements of the Crane, Bear, Monkey, Deer, and Tiger and are still practiced today.
 Hua Tuo said that just as a door hinge will not rust if it is used, so the body will attain health by gently moving and exercising all of the limbs.
 Although China recognizes the Five Animal Frolics as therapeutic, it is classified as an "intangible cultural treasure" with applications to both well-being and martial arts.

 4. Martial Arts:

 Qigong practice can improve performance in the martial arts or any other sport.
-Chinese martial artists designed or helped to improve many qigong techniques as they looked for ways to increase speed, stamina, and power, improve balance, flexibility, and coordination, and condition the body against injury.
-Qigong was a major influence on the development of western gymnastics, thanks to Jesuit P. M. Cibot's 1779 illustrated French translation of Taoist qigong texts: Notice du Cong-fou [Kung-fu] des Bonzes Tao-see [Taoist priests].
-Cibot's descriptions inspired Per Henrik Ling (1776-1839) to create the first school of modern gymnastics in Sweden.
+Chinese martial artists designed or created variations of qigong techniques to increase speed, stamina, and power, improve balance, flexibility, and coordination, and condition the body against injury.
+Interestingly, Qigong was a major influence on the development of western gymnastics, thanks to Jesuit P. M. Cibot's 1779 illustrated French translation of Taoist qigong texts: Notice du Cong-fou des Bonzes Tao-see (Kung Fu of the Taoist priests).
+Cibot's descriptions inspired Swedish physical educator Per Henrik Ling (1776-1839) to create the first school of modern gymnastics in Europe.

 You can see why it is hard to find a simple definition for such a comprehensive system of mental and physical development.
 Qigong is a spiritual practice with roots in shamanism and Taoism.
 It is a powerful method of self-healing and a warm-up for any sport.
 It includes both exercise and meditation.